devbrock/LibGuides/README.md

 # LibGuides

-Practical Web Development Test
+### Practical Web Development Test

-How to use:

-Searches can be performed by entering a search term into the search field.
-Searches can be performed for: <br>
+This application makes use of Mississippi State Library's LibGuides API, which includes built in functionality for filtering and searching through API endpoints.
+This application is written in HTML, vanilla JavaScript and JQUERY.
+An AJAX request is used to make the request to the LibGuides API and handle the response.
+Bootstrap version 4.3.1 is used for styling.

+## The application is fully responsive including XL, LG, MD and SM screens.

+If you are not sure what you are looking for, hit the `search` button without inputing any other data to browse through all the guides available.

+If you are looking for something more specific, you can search by

-� Author Names (i.e. Julie Shedd) <br>
+- Author full name (i.e. Julie Shedd)

-� Author First or Last Name (i.e. Corinee, Lee, Zhang) <br>
+- Author first or last name (i.e. Corinee, Lee, Zhang)

-� Title (i.e. Literary Criticism) <br>
+- Title (i.e. Literary Criticism)

-� Guide Types (i.e. Subject Guide) <br>
+- Guide type (i.e. Subject Guide)

-� Guide ID (i.e. 577974) <br>
+- Guide ID (i.e. 577974)

-� Keyword(s) (i.e. business) <br>
+- Keyword(s) (i.e. business)

-Results can be filtered by Publication Date through the available inputs. <br>

-Results can also be sorted in various formats.
+The `date pickers` can be used to narrow down results based on publication date.

+The `filter drop down` allows for filtering by name, hits (popularity), publication date, relevance.